 The outside fan is responsible for conveying the heat from your Hurricane home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer does not occur and the air conditioning compressor may overheat and trip the safety overload.
 Worse yet, it may cause internal damage to the compressor.

 This typically indicates a lack of power, contactor problems or even a faulty thermostat.

 A frozen coil mainly indicates a problem with the airflow, such as restrictions caused by old air filters or blocked return air ductwork.
 Frozen indoor coils could also be derived from low refrigerant.

-Experts recommend that the most effective way for a Hurricane area homeowner to prevent these common problems is by participating in a preventive maintenance program.
+Experts recommend that the most effective way for a Hurricane area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can quickly analyze the problem area and make the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can quickly analyze the problem area and apply the necessary repairs.
 Call or contact us today for an evaluation!